Democrat Cherelle Parker wins primary for Philadelphia mayor

 “Allegheny County, I’m going to make one promise to you: I will build a team of leaders who will usher in the future of this region and build a more equitable and just county,” she said at a campaign event Tuesday, asking supporters to enjoy the victory and recharge.
 “We better get ready, because we have a lot of work to do.”

-Our Revolution, a movement born during U.S. Sen. Bernie Sanders’ 2016 presidential race and now one of the largest progressive organizations in the country, had endorsed Innamorato — a win for the movement, even with its loss in the mayoral primary.
+Our Revolution, a movement born during Sanders’ 2016 presidential race and now one of the largest progressive organizations in the country, had endorsed Innamorato — a win for the movement, even with its loss in the mayoral primary.

 Associated Press video journalist Tassanee Vejpongsa in Philadelphia contributed to this report.